 But before the ceremony was fully underway, a scuffle broke out between a couple of Roosevelt players and the Coolidge student section — and the gym was filled with pandemonium for all the wrong reasons.
 Security officials scrambled to break up the fight, which spilled into the upper deck of Coolidge’s gym, leading officials to cancel the trophy presentation and clear the gym.

 Kadiri didn’t forget the moment.
 On Saturday, before Coolidge faced Roosevelt in the D.C.
-State Athletic Association tournament semifinals, he reminded his teammates about what took place last Monday night against their rival.
+State Athletic Association DCSAA tournament semifinals, he reminded his teammates about what took place last Monday night against their rival.

 “This is the team that wouldn’t let us celebrate our championship that night we won the championship back-to-back,” said Kadiri, who transferred from National Christian ahead of his senior year.
 “We weren’t allowed to celebrate and this is the team that did this.
 So basically, we owe them.”